Hugueprime/epines/README.md

 # Contributors

 @Tim-xd for the amazing copy functionnality on debug pro

+@Tim-xd for adding the possibility to change the media player

 @Laurane67 for the name, full of meaning, of this extension